snapdragonxc/blog/README.md

 # blog
 ### Description
-**blog** is a template for use as a personal blog website.
+**blog** is a content management template for use as a personal blog website as an alternative to a static blog template.
 It was built using the following technologies:
 - AngularJS
 - UI-Router
 - MongoDB